-The evaluation of the procedures, protocols and measures to reduce risk is closely tied to risk management integration into the performance improvement program and oversight of the governing body.
-In addition, this section is integral to the Medicare Conditions for Coverage requirement that the governing body has oversight and accountability for the quality assessment and performance improvement program to ensure policies and programs are administered to provide quality healthcare in a safe environment.
+The evaluation of the procedures, protocols and measures to reduce risk is closely tied to risk management integration into the performance improvement program and oversight by the governing body.
+This Florida requirement is aligned with the Medicare Conditions for Coverage requirement that the governing body has oversight and accountability for the quality assessment and performance improvement program to ensure policies and programs are administered to provide quality healthcare in a safe environment.